Where to Find Developers for Your Startup?

 Hiring a freelancer means not only a lower hourly rate, but also no responsibility for paying a menagerie of benefits on behalf of your freelance talent.
 This includes Medicare, Social Security, health insurance, retirement benefits, etc.

-*Note that all rates here and further along the text may vary depending on the particular developer.
+*Note that all rates here and further may vary depending on the particular developer.

 You can also save money for office space and lower your office supply costs because freelancers are usually equipped with modern home offices and work remotely.

-Hiring a freelancer is not all puppies and rainbows though.
-In reality, there are many disadvantages of hiring contract workers.
+Hiring a contract worker is not all puppies and rainbows though.
+In reality, there are many disadvantages of hiring freelancers.

 When you want to hire someone fast, hire a freelancer.
 It can be an advantage and disadvantage at the same time.
 Therefore, an extensive, thorough technical interview is not something entrepreneurs want to invest time in.
 As a result, a freelancer's CV and portfolio are usually breezed through by whoever is responsible for hiring and onboarding a specialist relative to the immense amount of time dedicated to ensuring a potential full-time hire is a good fit or not.